 There is no guaranty of privacy for email that travels over the Internet between a user and the Minuteman Library Network.
 Users can remove their email address online, https://library.minlib.net/patroninfo/ or request that it be removed from their record by a library staff member.

-The Minuteman Library Network site contains links to many other sites.
+The Minuteman Library Network website may contain links to other sites.
+MLN does not control or monitor access to material which may be accessible from other Internet sites.
 Minuteman Library Network is not responsible for the confidentiality of any information patrons provide to outside sites.

 When users connect to websites outside of the Minuteman servers, all communication is over the public Internet.
 Users must understand that this is not protected communication when choosing to provide personal information to external websites.
 Minuteman cannot and does not guarantee that every task completed on PCs connected to its network is private.